 TO AVOID BENDING OR DAMAGING, DO NOT PICK UP BOWL ASSEMBLY BY THE SHAFT.

 While working in the vicinity of surge tank, a work permit has to be taken from Electrical department since the 11KV substation is very close to the surge tank area.
-The work will be carried out under the strict supervisions of SSL staff.
-While issuing the work permit it is necessary that we put of 11KV supply from GED mains.
+The work will be carried out under the strict supervisions of VL staff.
+While issuing the work permit it is necessary that we put off 11KV supply from GED mains.

 SP-44 “Procedure to work in the vicinity of over head electric line” shall be followed strictly.

+Amendement Record